ilbaroni/ilbaroni.github.io/_posts/2021-03-13-cobaltstrike_shellcode_exe.md

 As seen, it worked!

-**Note:** Sometimes the beacons may have the "MZ" magic bytes stripped but that will be ok as long as the Yara rule keeps matching on the shellcode.
+> **Note:** Sometimes the beacons may have the "MZ" magic bytes stripped but that will be ok as long as the Yara rule keeps matching on the shellcode.

 ![ ](/images/cobaltstrike_shellcode_exe/no_mz.png)

 Now with a working script to decrypt the beacon and a working beacon config extractor, I can combine them to extract indicators automatically.

 That's it.
+The full script can be found in [this gist](https://gist.github.com/jnzer0/54a7a153d49b4e9b9e31ecc654f9b80d).

-**Full script** can be found in [**this gist**](https://gist.github.com/jnzer0/54a7a153d49b4e9b9e31ecc654f9b80d)
+Cheers!